imjoy-team/imjoy-rpc/README.md

     async setup(){
     }
     async run(){
-        const bobo = new Cat('boboshu', 'mixed', 0.67)
+        const dirtyCat = new Cat('boboshu', 'mixed', 0.67, false)
         // assuming we have a shower plugin const showerPlugin = await api.getPlugin('catShower')
-        // now pass bobo into the shower plugin, and we should get a clean cat, the name should be still bobo
+        // now pass a cat into the shower plugin, and we should get a clean cat, the name should be the same
         // note that the other plugin is running in another sandboxed iframe or in Python
         // because we have the cat codec registered, we can send the Cat object to the other plugin
-        // Also notice that the other plugin should also define custom encoding decoding following the same representation const cleanCat = await showerPlugin.wash(bobo)
+        // Also notice that the other plugin should also define custom encoding decoding following the same representation const cleanCat = await showerPlugin.wash(dirtyCat)
-        api.alert(cleanCat.name + ' was happily washed in the shower.')
+        if(cleanCat.clean) api.alert(cleanCat.name + ' is clean.')
     }
 };
 api.export(new Plugin())